NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

 - Protect against any anticipated threats or hazards to the security or integrity of such records
 - Protect against unauthorized access to, or use of, such records or information that would result in substantial harm or inconvenience to any member

-Management shall report to the Board of Directors, at least annually, on the current status of North Coast Church’s Information Security Program.
-The Board of Directors will also be notified of any security breaches or violations and the management team’s response and recommendations for changes in the Information Security Program.

-**Board Involvement**

-On an annual basis, the Board of Directors is required to provide the NCUA and DFI Regional Director with a certification of North Coast Church’s compliance with NCUA Part 748.
-The certification is contained in the Report of Officials submitted after the annual election of officials.
-Prior to the certification, North Coast Church’s Information Security Officer will provide the Board with a status report of North Coast Church’s Safeguarding Member Information Program.

 **Risk Assessment**

 North Coast Church maintains a risk assessment that identifies potential threats to member information and evaluates the potential impact of the threats.

-On an annual basis, the risk assessment is reviewed and updated by the Information Security Officer and North Coast Church’s Management.
+On an annual basis, the risk assessment is reviewed and updated by the Information Technology Director and North Coast Church’s Chief Operations Officer.
 North Coast Church’s controls are then updated accordingly.

 **Management and Control of Risk**

 In order to manage and control the risks that have been identified, North Coast Church will:

-- Establish written procedures designed to implement, maintain, and enforce
-- North Coast Church’s information security program
+- Establish written procedures designed to implement, maintain, and enforce North Coast Church’s information security program
-- Limit access to North Coast Church’s member information systems to authorized
+- Limit access to North Coast Church’s member information systems to authorized employees only
-- employees only
 - Establish controls to prevent employees from providing member information to unauthorized individuals
 - Limit access at North Coast Church’s physical locations containing member information, such as building, computer facilities, and records storage facilities, to authorized individuals only
 - Provide encryption of electronic member information including, but not limited to, information in transit or in storage on networks or systems to which unauthorized individuals may have access.
-- Ensure that member information system modifications are consistent with
-- North Coast Church’s information security program
+- Ensure that member information system modifications are consistent with North Coast Church’s information security program
 - Implement dual control procedures, segregation of duties, and employee background checks for employees with responsibilities for, or access to, member information
-- Monitor North Coast Church’s systems and procedures to detect actual and attempted
-- attacks on, or intrusions into, the member information systems
+- Monitor North Coast Church’s systems and procedures to detect actual and attempted attacks on, or intrusions into, the member information systems
 - Establish response programs that specify actions to be taken when North Coast Church suspects or detects that unauthorized individuals have gained access to member information systems, including appropriate reports to regulatory and law enforcement agencies
 - Implement measures to protect against destruction, loss, or damage of member information due to environmental hazards, such as fire and water damage or technical failures
 - Regularly test, monitor, evaluate, and adjust, as appropriate, the information security program in light of any relevant changes in technology, the sensitivity of member information, business arrangements, outsourcing arrangements, and internal or external threats to North Coast Church’s information security systems

-**Member information security controls /R**
+**Member information security controls**

 North Coast Church has established a series of member information security controls to manage the threats identified in the risk assessment.
 The controls fall into ten categories.